uclahs-cds/pipeline-call-mtSNV/README.md

 ### Test Data Set

 Both WGS and WES aligned BAM files were used to test in single and tumor-normal paired modes.
-Input CSV with directory paths and used configs included in test_example.csv .
+Input CSV with directory paths and used configs included in test_example.csv.

 || Type | Mode | Size | CPU threads |PeakVMemory | Run Time |
 |:--|:---|:----|:-----|:-----|:------|:------|